|MP 7.01.105||Balloon Ostial Dilation for Treatment of Chronic Sinusitis|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 Chronic rhinosinusitis (CRS) is characterized by purulent nasal discharge, usually without fever, that persists for weeks to months.
 Symptoms of congestion often accompany the nasal discharge.
 There also may be mild pain and/or headache.
-Thickening of mucosa may restrict or close natural openings between sinus cavities and the nasal fossae.
-Considerable variation exists in the location and shape of these sinus ostia.
+Thickening of mucosa may restrict or close natural openings between sinus cavities and the nasal fossae, although symptoms are variable because considerable variation exists in the location and shape of these sinus ostia.

-In some cases of chronic sinusitis, surgical drainage may be necessary.
+Estimates are that approximately 30 million individuals in the U.S. suffer from chronic sinusitis.
+The majority of cases are treated with medical therapy, but surgical drainage is an option for patients who fail to respond to medical therapy.
 Functional endoscopic sinus surgery (FESS) has become an important aspect for surgical management of chronic sinusitis.
 For this procedure, a fiberoptic nasal endoscope is used to visualize the sinus ostia, and any obstruction found is corrected.
 This procedure restores patency and allows air and mucous transport through the natural ostium.
-The procedure may be used when patients fail to respond to aggressive medical management.
-Approximately 350,000 procedures are done each year in the U.S. for chronic sinusitis.
-Estimates are that approximately 30 million individuals in the U.S. suffer from chronic sinusitis.
-Of note, surgical interventions are generally not necessary in patients with acute sinusitis.
+Approximately 350,000 FESS procedures are done each year in the U.S. for chronic sinusitis.

-A new procedure, balloon sinuplasty, is being discussed as an alternative to endoscopic sinus surgery for those with chronic sinusitis.
+A newer procedure, balloon sinuplasty™, can be used as an alternative to FESS or as an adjunct to FESS for those with chronic sinusitis.
+The goal of this technique, when used as an alternative to FESS, is to achieve improved sinus drainage using a less invasive approach.
+When used as an adjunct to FESS, it is intended to facilitate and/or increase access to the sinuses.
 The procedure involves placing a guidewire in the sinus ostium, advancing a balloon over the guidewire, and then stretching the opening by inflating the balloon.
 The guidewire location is confirmed with fluoroscopy or with direct transillumination of the targeted sinus cavity.
 General anesthesia may be needed for this procedure to minimize patient movement.
-This technique is said to allow improved sinus drainage.

 The maxillary sinus creates a unique challenge.
 The maxillary ostia, located within the ethmoid infundibulum, often cannot be accessed transnasally without excising a portion of the uncinate process.
 An alternate approach to the maxillary ostia is through the sinus, via the canine fossa.
 A guidewire can be advanced from within the maxillary sinus to the nasal fossa.
 The dilating balloon can enlarge the ostia while deflecting the uncinate process.

-Various systems have been used to quantify the severity of chronic sinusitis.
+To quantify the severity of chronic sinusitis and to assess treatment response, various outcomes measures can be used.
 The Lund-McKay scoring system utilizes radiologist-rated information derived from computed tomography (CT) scans regarding opacification of the sinus cavities.
 The Sino-Nasal Outcome Test (SNOT-20) is a validated questionnaire in which patients complete 20 symptom questions on a categorical scale (0=no bother to 5=worst symptoms can be).
 Average rankings can be reported over all 20 symptoms, as well as by 4 subclassified symptom domains.

-In June 2008, the device, FinESS Sinus Treatment (Entellus Medical, Inc, Maple Grove, MN) was cleared for marketing by the FDA through the 510(k) process.
+In June 2008, the device, FinESS™ Sinus Treatment (Entellus Medical Inc, Maple Grove, MN) was cleared for marketing by FDA through the 510(k) process.
 The indication noted is to access and treat the maxillary ostia/ethmoid infundibulum in adults using a transantral approach.
 The bony sinus outflow tracts are remodeled by balloon displacement of adjacent bone and paranasal sinus structures.
+Two other balloon sinus ostial dilation devices by Entellus Medical Inc. also received 510(k) approval in August, 2012.
+These are the ENTrigue® Sinus Dilation System, and the XprESS® Multi-Sinus Dilation Tool.
+FDA product code: LRC

-Use of a catheter-based inflatable device (balloon sinuplasty) in the treatment of sinusitis is considered investigational.
+Use of a catheter-based inflatable device (balloon sinuplasty™) in the treatment of sinusitis is considered investigational.

 Beginning in 2011, there are specific category I CPT codes for these procedures (31295-31297).
 These codes may be used to describe balloon sinuplasty when no other surgical intervention has been performed on the same sinus site.